JulianSobott/OpenDrive/docs/internal/synchronization.rst

-Synchronisation
+Synchronization
 =================

-On this site the process of synchronisation is described.
-All kinds of authentications are ignored and are seen as given.
+On this site, the process of synchronization is described.
+All kinds of authentications are ignored and are considered given.

 Normal case
 ------------